jonathan-laurent/delphyne/docs/manual/strategies.md

 New query types can be defined by subclassing the [`Query`][delphyne.Query] class.
 We refer to the associated [API documentation][delphyne.Query] for details.
 Some highlights:

 - Queries can be associated _system prompts_ and _instance prompts_.
 Prompts can be defined inline or in separate [Jinja](https://jinja.palletsprojects.com/en/stable/) files (see `find_invariants` example).
+- Query types can have fields of any type as long as they can be serialized and unserialized using Pydantic (this includes custom dataclasses).
 - Prompts can be parameterized, and parameters instantiated on the policy side (e.g., `params` argument of [`few_shot`][delphyne.few_shot]).
 This is useful for testing prompt variations, specializing specific prompt fragments for particular, etc...
 - It is possible to define several [_answer modes_][delphyne.AnswerMode] for a query, each mode being associated a distinct parser (see `tests/example_strategies.py:GetFavoriteDish` for an example).
 - Queries support [structured output](https://platform.openai.com/docs/guides/structured-outputs) and [tool calls](https://platform.openai.com/docs/guides/function-calling).